awsdocs/aws-doc-sdk-examples/java/example_code/lambda/README.md

 ## Overview

-Shows how to use the AWS SDK for Java 1.x to work with Amazon DynamoDB.
+Shows how to use the AWS SDK for Java 1.x to work with AWS Lambda.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability._
+_Lambda allows you to run code without provisioning or managing servers._

 ## ⚠ Important